 But the Supreme Being also wants to exchange love.
 He enjoys loving relationships.
 And He enjoys being part of others' loving relationships.

-These elements - the elements of God's personal side - are typically missed by ecclesiastical institutions that teach of religious activity as something done to achieve a self-centered purpose.
+These elements - the elements of God's personal side - are typically missed by some institutions that teach of religious activity as something done to achieve a self-centered purpose.

-But the real purpose of worshiping the Supreme Being is to re-establish our innate loving relationship with Him.
-It is to resume our natural position as one of His loving servants and rejoin our spiritual family in the spiritual realm.
+What is the real purpose of worshiping God?The real purpose of worshiping the Supreme Being is to re-establish our innate loving relationship with Him.
+It is to resume our natural position as one of His loving servants and friends - rejoining our spiritual family in the spiritual realm.

 But this spiritual family is not the type of family where everyone is out for themselves.
 Where everyone is trying to take advantage of each other.
 Where the ultimate purpose is to achieve what I want to achieve - self-centeredness.